bacula-web/bacula-web/docs/source/02_install/upgrade.rst

 Test your setup
 ===============

-Once the upgrade process is completed, It is time to :ref:i`test your Bacula-Web installation <install/test>`
+Once the upgrade process is completed, It is time to :ref:`test your Bacula-Web installation <install/test>`